-Preserve adequate capability of design features without an overreliance on programmatic activities as compensatory measures.
-Preserve system redundancy, independence, and diversity commensurate with the expected frequency and consequences of challenges to the system, including consideration of uncertainty.
-Preserve adequate defense against potential CCFs.

-Maintain multiple fission product barriers.

-Preserve sufficient defense against human errors.
+- Preserve a reasonable balance among the layers of defense. - Preserve adequate capability of design features without an overreliance on programmatic activities as compensatory measures. - Preserve system redundancy, independence, and diversity commensurate with the expected frequency and consequences of challenges to the system, including consideration of uncertainty. - Preserve adequate defense against potential CCFs. - Maintain multiple fission product barriers. - Preserve sufficient defense against human errors. - Continue to meet the intent of the plant's design criteria.